-Kommuninvest has never suffered any actual credit loss, nor has it modified payment flows or renegotiated any existing agreements at any point during the Company's more than 30-year history.
+Kommuninvest has not suffered any actual credit loss, nor has it modified payment flows or renegotiated any existing agreements at any point during Kommuninvest's more than 30-year history.

 The surety regulates the members' liability towards the Company.
 In light of the above, the Company has no specific principles for write-offs.